ninjago0101/Blackbody-Radiation-Visualizer/README.md

 Features

-Asks users for the number of temperatures and their values in Kelvin.
+Asks  for the number of temperatures and their values in Kelvin.
 Automatically computes trends like Wien’s peak wavelength and total emitted power for each temperature.
 Each curve is labeled